The Problem with Christian Nationalism

 Miracles in a Deistic world are so rare as to be highly unlikely.
 Miracles in a modern, materialist worldview are impossible.
 They simply don’t happen.

 This is the faith of the modern materialist – that every phenomenon known to human experience has a natural explanation.
-We stopped looking for God because we saw order in nature and that God is of no consequence to the study of natural laws. from a determination that God is aloof it’s a short walk to the conclusion that God does not exist.
+We stopped looking for God because we saw order in nature and that God is of no consequence to the study of natural laws.
+From a determination that God is aloof is a short walk to the conclusion that God does not exist.

 Wright makes the observation that the Bible has no word like miracle.
 The closest we get to it might be the phrase, “signs and wonders”.
-People in the Ancient Near East saw God (or gods) in everything.
-The Enlightenment posited that this was due to a lack of explanation for most things that we now observe in natural laws, which we now view as random colocations of molecules.
+Many people in the Ancient Near East saw God (or gods) in everything.
+The Enlightenment posited that this was due to a lack of explanation for most things that we now identify in natural laws, and many modern people now cannot see God at all in anything.

-Scripture reveals a God who is far from aloof, and that is increasingly a foreign concept in the modern, western world.
-The God revealed in the Bible is known both by His “faithfulness” and His presence, investment and activity in the world.
+Scripture reveals a God who is far from aloof.
+That idea, though, is increasingly a foreign concept in the modern, western world.
+The God revealed in the Bible is known both by His “faithfulness” and His presence, investment and activity in the world, but many modern people have written off those notions.

 The idea that God is faithful has been replaced with the understanding of natural laws.
 We believe our understanding of the way natural laws work has supplanted God.
 God was a construct we invented when we didn’t have explanations for natural phenomena, but now that we understand natural phenomena we have no need for the concept of God.